Single-particle versus many-body phase coherence in an interacting Fermi gas

-With the advent of ultracold atoms quantum technology, quantum coherent bosonic/fermionic systems have been studied with unprecedented degree of control and precision of physical conditions.
-Although cold atoms systems are made of large but finite number of particles ($\sim10^5$), 'two slit' tests for a Bose-Einstein Condensate (BEC) provide a meaningful interference pattern as a result of self-averaging\cite{andrews1997observation,castin1997relative}. {Fundamental limits on fringes visibility are provided by phase diffusion \cite{PhysRevLett.77.3489,PhysRevA.88.063623}}.
-Bose Josephson effect is a direct test for BEC coherence\cite{PhysRevLett.95.010402,levy2007ac,cataliotti2001josephson,smerzi1997quantum}.
-The nature of the phase coherence in degenerate fermions depends on particles interaction that can be tuned in cold atoms quantum technology from repulsive to attractive cases\cite{inguscio2007ultra}.
-For repulsive interactions, the effects of the ferromagnetic correlations were observed \cite{massignan2014polarons,PhysRevLett.121.253602}.
-For attractive interactions, bound states of Fermi pairs can condense, experiencing the BCS-BEC crossover\cite{strinati2018bcs}.
-Relevant information on the system coherence in the crossover can be extracted through the study of the Josephson effect\cite{valtolina2015josephson,kwon2020strongly,luick2020ideal}.
+For fermionic systems, the Pauli principle prevents the occupancy of a single quantum level by particles with the same spin, and therefore the many-body coherence is achieved from the coherence of each single particle through more complicated mechanisms \cite{leggett2006quantum}.
+The persistent current \cite{imry2002introduction,bleszynski2009persistent,tinkham2004introduction}, a frictionless flow occurring e.g. in metallic or superconducting small rings, provides a characteristic trait of quantum coherence in fermionic systems.
+The nature of the many-body phase coherence in degenerate fermions, though, depends on particles interaction.
+Ultracold atoms experiments provide an ideal platform to explore these effects, with interactions that can be adjusted from repulsive to attractive cases. \cite{inguscio2007ultra}.
+For repulsive interactions, the effects of the ferromagnetic correlations have been observed \cite{massignan2014polarons,PhysRevLett.121.253602}.
+For attractive interactions, bound states of Fermi pairs can condense, experiencing the BCS-BEC crossover \cite{strinati2018bcs}.
+Relevant information on the system coherence in the crossover can be extracted through the study of the Josephson effect \cite{valtolina2015josephson,kwon2020strongly,luick2020ideal}.

-In this paper, we explore the phase portrait of the Fermi field in the different circumstances of particles' interactions.
-For bosonic condensates, the problem has been analysed recently through a series of interferometric experiments (heterodyne phase detection protocol)\cite{eckel2014interferometric,corman2014quench,mathew2015self}, within the emerging field of atomtronics\cite{amico2020roadmap}.
-The superfluid nature of the system manifests in the quantization of the particles angular momentum (or current).
-In the heterodyne phase detection protocol a circulating current yields the formation of characteristic spiral interferograms\cite{corman2014quench,mathew2015self}.

-A specific relation exists between quantized persistent currents and the topological features of the spiral, with relevant differences for repulsive/attractive interactions \cite{corman2014quench,roscilde2016quantum,naldesi2019enhancing}.
-The spiral interferograms are washed out by attractive interactions because of the formation of soliton-like ground states\cite{naldesi2019rise}.